wp-plugins/contact-form-7-integrations/readme.txt

 First version of Contact Form 7 Integrations available to WordPress community.

 = 1.0.1b =
-Added primary phone field.
-This upgrade will ad a primary phone field.
+This update added primary phone as a mappable field.